CaleyD/FrontEndGuidelines/README.md

 The first component of any web page is the tag-based markup language of HTML.
 The Hyper Text Markup Language (HTML) has a sordid history but has come into its own in the last few years.
 After a lengthy experimentation with the XML-based XHTML variant the industry has accepted that HTML is the future of the web.

-Markup defines the structure and outline of a document and offers a structured content.
+Markup defines the structure and outline of a document.
 Markup is not intended to define the look and feel of the content on the page beyond rudimentary concepts such as headers, paragraphs, and lists.
 The presentation attributes of HTML have all been deprecated and style should be contained in style sheets.

 * Defines content
 * Establishes Information Heirarchy